ycvogt/my_portfolio/posts/ml_classificationtext.md

 ---
 ### 1. Preparing Textual Data

 After downloading the dataset BBC News Archive from Kaggle [1], I loaded it as a pandas dataframe.
 Afterwards, I would explore the datasets a bit to gain a sense of its size.
-This dataset consists of 2225 texts, each of the length
+This dataset consists of 2225 texts.

+We can see in the first plot that most categories have approximately the same amount of words, except for _business_ (~15%).
+However, in terms of number of texts, _tech_ counts the lowest number of texts (n=224), as shown in the second plot.
+In the third plot we can see the average length of texts (measured in number of words/tokens) per category.
+This shows us that the longest texts are in _politics_ and _tech_, and shorter texts are in _business_, _sport_ and _entertainment_.

+<iframe src="images/ml_class/overview_words_category.html" width="100%" height="400px" style="border:none;"></iframe>
+<iframe src="images/ml_class/texts_categories.html.html" width="100%" height="400px" style="border:none;"></iframe>
+<iframe src="images/ml_class/overview_texts_categories.html"" width="100%" height="400px" style="border:none;"></iframe>

 Next, I split it into training, validation, and test sets:

 ```python